 Facts: The “Clipper Adventurer”, a small cruise ship, ran aground in the Canadian Arctic on 27 August 2010 while en route from Port Epworth to Kugluktuk.
-The shoal had been the subject of Notice to Shipping A101/07 issued in September 2007 but it had not been marked on the applicable chart.
+The shoal had been the subject of Notice to Shipping A102/07 issued in September 2007 but it had not been marked on the applicable chart.
 The chart being used by the vessel had been issued by the Canadian Hydrographic Service on 30 May 1997 and had been updated/corrected with Notices to Mariners but not with Notices to Shipping.
 The Canadian Hydrographic Service had intended to replace the Notice to Shipping with a Notice to Mariners but due to an apparent miscommunication this was not done.

-As a consequence of the grounding, a number of the vessel’s double-bottomed tanks were breached resulting in small amount of pollution.
+As a consequence of the grounding, a number of the vessel’s double-bottomed tanks were breached resulting in a small amount of pollution.
 The vessel was re-floated on 14 September 2010, underwent temporary repairs in Canada and then sailed to Poland for permanent repairs.
-The plaintiff, the owners of the “Clipper Adventurer”, commenced this action against the Crown for the Canadian dollar equivalent of approximately $US13.5 million alleging that the Canadian Coast Guard and Canadian Hydrographic Service had failed to properly warn mariners of the danger and were in breach of their SOLAS obligations to publish, disseminate and update nautical information.
+The plaintiff, the owner of the “Clipper Adventurer”, commenced this action against the Crown for the Canadian dollar equivalent of approximately US$13.5 million alleging that the Canadian Coast Guard and Canadian Hydrographic Service had failed to properly warn mariners of the danger and were in breach of their SOLAS obligations to publish, disseminate and update nautical information.
 The Crown counter-claimed under the Marine Liability Act and the International Convention on Civil Liability for Bunker Oil Pollution Damage, 2001 for the costs and expenses incurred to prevent, repair, remedy or minimize oil pollution damage in the amount of CDN$468,000.

-Decision:The action by the owners of the “Clipper Adventurer” is dismissed.
-The counter-claim of the Crown is allowed.
+At trial, the action by the owner of the “Clipper Adventurer” was dismissed and the counter-claim of the Crown was allowed.
+The trial Judge held:

-(1) While there is no duty of the Crown to seek out and chart unchartered shoals, the Canadian Coast Guard and Canadian Hydrographic Service were under a duty to warn mariners of the presence of the shoal once they became aware of its existence.
+• There was no duty on the Crown to seek out and chart unchartered shoals but, once the presence of the shoal became known, the Canadian Coast Guard and Canadian Hydrographic Service were under a duty to warn mariners of its presence;

-(2) The plaintiff argues that the issuance of the Notice to Shipping A101/07 was not sufficient to discharge the duty to warn imposed on the Crown.
-However, section 7 of the Charts and Nautical Publications Regulations, 1995 requires that Masters ensure all charts “are correct and up-to-date based on information that is contained in Notices to Mariners, Notices to Shipping and radio navigation warnings”.
-If a Master must navigate based on information contained in Notices to Shipping, it follows that the issuance of a Notice to Shipping is sufficient to discharge the duty to warn.
+• The issuance of the Notice to Shipping A102/07 was sufficient to discharge the duty to warn imposed on the Crown.
+Pursuant to section 7 of the Charts and Nautical Publications Regulations, 1995 (SOR/95-149), it is the responsibility of Masters to ensure all charts “are correct and up-to-date based on information that is contained in Notices to Mariners, Notices to Shipping and radio navigation warnings”;

-With respect to the counter-claim of the Crown, liability does not depend on proof of negligence.
+• With respect to the counter-claim of the Crown, liability does not depend on proof of negligence.
 Pursuant to section 77(3) of the Marine Liability Act, to escape liability the shipowner must establish that the occurrence was wholly caused by the negligence or other wrongful act of a government authority.
 Thus, even if there was contributory negligence on the part of the Crown, the shipowner would still be liable in full.